-RFC 4122 version 1, time-based UUIDs rearrange the bytes of the time fields so that the lowest bytes appear first, the middle bytes are next, and the highest bytes come last.
+RFC 4122 version 1, Gregorian time UUIDs rearrange the bytes of the time fields so that the lowest bytes appear first, the middle bytes are next, and the highest bytes come last.
 Logical sorting is not possible with this arrangement.